getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ## Option 3: Failing SDK Endpoint <a name="option-3"></a>

-We could add a unique endpoint for sending a simple HTTP request with only the SDK version and a bit of meta-data, such as the DSN, to notify Sentry about failed SDKs.
-We must keep this logic as simple as possible, and it should never change to drastically minimize the risk of causing more damage.
+Add a unique endpoint for sending a simple HTTP request with only the SDK version and a bit of meta-data, such as the DSN, to notify Sentry about failed SDKs.
+We must keep this logic as simple as possible, and it should hardly ever change to drastically minimize the risk of causing more damage.
 The HTTP request must not use other parts of the SDK, such as client, hub, or transport.
 The SDKs must only send this request once.
 As we can’t have any logic running, such as rate-limiting or client reports, it’s good to have a specific endpoint for this to reduce the potential impact on the rest of the infrastructure.

 ### Crashing Scenarios <a name="option-3-crashing-scenarios"></a>